Planning a trip to Italy? Or have you already booked your flights?

-I do a lot of research before any trip so I thought I would share my favourite resources with you Here you will find everything from inspiration to practical information for building your dream trip to Italy.
+I do a lot of research before any trip so I thought I would share my favourite resources with you.
+On this page you will find everything from inspiration to practical information for building your dream trip to Italy.

 This guide assumes you are an independent traveller who likes to research their own trips, itineraries, accommodation and tours.